AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 Include a short overview of your problem (for example, *Error 404 on all pages* ).

-**Suggested articles:** When you start writing the subject, you see a list of Knowledge Base articles that might be related to your problem; they are being offered to you basing on the keywords you are typing in.
-Click the article in the list to open it in the Knowledge Base.
+**Suggested articles:** When you input the search term, a list of Adobe Commerece documentation articles that might be related to your problem display.
+Click an article in the list to open it.

 ![hc_subject-suggested-articles.png](assets/hc_subject-suggested-articles.png)